awsdocs/aws-xray-developer-guide/doc-source/xray-api-sendingdata.md

 Instead of sending segment documents to the X\-Ray API, you can send segments and subsegments to the X\-Ray daemon, which will buffer them and upload to the X\-Ray API in batches\.
 The X\-Ray SDK sends segment documents to the daemon to avoid making calls to AWS directly\.

 **Note**
-See  for instructions on running the daemon\.
+See [Running the X\-Ray Daemon Locally](xray-daemon-local.md) for instructions on running the daemon\.

 Send the segment in JSON over UDP port 2000, prepended by the daemon header, `{"format": "json", "version": 1}\n`